French conquest of Morocco: Treaty of Fes (1912)

 Page of the daily newspaper Le Matin on the treaty establishing the French protectorate over Morocco.

 The Treaty of Fes was signed by Sultan Moulay Abd al-Hafid and French diplomat Eugène Regnault on 30 March 1912 in the Mnebhi Palace in Fes and established the French protectorate in Morocco.
 Moroccan officials believed that Morocco would be given a regime similar to that of British Egypt, with considerable autonomy in crucial areas like justice and the internal workings of the administration.
 However, the Treaty of Fes was modeled explicitly upon the Treaty of Bardo, which had established the French protectorate of Tunisia in 1881.
 By its terms the sultan was to be reduced to a position approximating that of the Bey of Tunis.

 The Treaty for the Organization of the French Protectorate in the Sherifien Empire provided that the French government would establish in cooperation with the sultan "a new regime comprising the administrative, judicial, educational, economic, financial, and military reforms which the French government may see fir to introduce within the Moroccan territory."
 While preserving the religious status and traditional prestige of the sultan, the French would organize a reformed sharifian Makhzen.
 Measures of the new regime would be established by a zahir of the sultan upon the proposal of the French government, represented by a resident general, who was empowered to act as the sole intermediary between the sultan and foreign representatives.

+Signatories of the 27 November 1912 Treaty Between France and Spain Regarding Morocco, Spanish Minister of State García Prieto and French ambassador Léon Geoffray.